 - 1. Which of the following statements about the chain of command is true?
-(Circle all that apply) - A. It is a reporting and leadership structure running from the most senior officer in the command to the most junior enlisted person. - B. It means bringing concerns to the attention of the right person at the highest level first. - C. It enables everyone in the command to identify the individual senior to them whom they must report. - D. It is essential for an ombudsman who is an officially appointed representative of the command to know their chain of command.
+(Circle all that apply) - A. It is a reporting and leadership structure running from the most senior officer in the command to the most junior enlisted person. - B. It means bringing concerns to the attention of the right person at the highest level first. - C. It enables everyone in the command to identify the individual senior to them whom they must report. - D. It is essential for an ombudsman who is an officially appointed representative of the command to know their chain of command. - 2.
+Describe the mission of the CG Ombudsman Program.

-Describe the mission of the CG On nbud Isman Program.
-Match the roles in column A with tonce. heir descriptions in column B. Use each description of Column A Column B 1.
+3. Match the roles in column A with their descriptions in column B. Use each description only once.

+Column A Column B 1.
 Ombudsman Program Manager a.
 A member of the work-life staff assigned responsibility for CG Ombudsman Program administration.
 2. Ombudsmen-at-Large b.
-A volunteer who assists families and serves as a advisor to the commanding officer.
+A volunteer who assists families and serves as an advisor to the commanding officer.
 3. Regional Ombudsman Coordinators c.
 Assigned overall responsibility for the CG Ombudsman Program.
 4. Ombudsman Coordinators d.
 A member of the Area (Atlantic and Pacific) command staff responsible for addressing CG Ombudsman Program service delivery and implementation issues.
 5. Ombudsman e.
-Report on active duty and reserve family concerns and advise the Commandant on matter affecting Coast Guardsmen and their families.
+Report on active duty and reserve family concerns and advise the Commandant on matters affecting Coast Guardsmen and their families.

+4. List the major responsibilities all ombudsmen have in common.

+a.

+b.

+c.

+d.

-4. List the major responsibilities all om bud smen have in common. a. b. c. d.
-5. Which of the following services is no apply) ot a responsibility of the ombudsman?
-(Circle all that A. Providing child care.B.
-Organizing social events for the C. Referring families to needed serve.D.
-Providing transportation in their E. Providing information about the vices vehi s. icle.
-6. The appointed ombudsman normally command cadre. sho ould not be the spouse or family member of the A. True.B.
-False.
-7. 7.
+- 5. Which of the following services is not a responsibility of the ombudsman?
+(Circle all that apply) - A. Providing child care. - B. Organizing social events for the unit. - C. Referring families to needed services. - D. Providing transportation in their vehicle. - E. Providing information about the command. - 6.
+The appointed ombudsman normally should not be the spouse or family member of the command cadre. - A. True. - B. False. - 7.
 Match the appointment components in column A with their descriptions in column B. Use each description only once.

 Column A Column B 1.
 Application to Volunteer a.
 Initiated when the command submits the application to the servicing work-life office.
 2. Family Advocacy Central Registry Check b.
 States the duration of duty and responsibilities.
 3. Appointment Letter c.
 Must be completed within 3 months of appointment.
 4. Ombudsman Pin d.
 Received upon completion of training.
 5. Ombudsman Training e.
 Stipulates the ombudsman's services are voluntary and without compensation.